-In terms of Intellectual Property the creation of the European Union Intellectual Property Office and EU Trademarks and registered Community Design are important processes for UK business and the Withdrawal Agreement must contain provision preserving access to them and adequate transitional provisions.
+In terms of Intellectual Property, the European Patent Office and the European Patent and the European Union Intellectual Property Office and EU Trademarks and Registered Community Design are important processes for UK business and the Withdrawal Agreement must contain provision preserving EU Patents, Trademarks and Registered Community Design and adequate transitional provisions.
+The EU Council draft Guidelines following the UK notification under Article 50 TEU note the need for arrangements dealing with administrative issues.

-Creating Arrangements to Secure the Rights of Parties with Pending Cases before the Court of Justice of the European Union (CJEU)
+Creating arrangements to secure the rights of parties with pending cases before the Court of Justice of the European Union (CJEU)